-- You can give your daughter medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to. - Tranexamic acid should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your daughter is taking before giving tranexamic acid.
-Check with your doctor or pharmacist before giving any other medicines to your daughter.
-This includes herbal or complementary medicines. - Tell your doctor if your daughter is using the oral contraceptive pill as this may increase the risk of blood clots if they take tranexamic acid as well.
-They can then discuss other risks for blood clots with you.
+- You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to. - Tranexamic acid should not be taken with some medicines that you get on prescription.
+Check with your doctor or pharmacist before giving any other medicines to your child.
+This includes herbal or complementary medicines. - Tell your doctor if your daughter is using the contraceptive pill as this may increase the risk of blood clots if they take tranexamic acid as well.
+They can then